liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 Next, here's a code snippet that demonstrates how to update an existing blog post in Liferay.
 To update a blog post, an HTTP PUT request must be used.
-Note that in this snippet, the `companyId` of the portal instance within which to find the blog post and the `entryId` of the blog post are hard-coded.
+Note that in this snippet, the `companyId` of the portal instance where the blog post can be found and the blog post's `entryId` are hard-coded.
 When updating a blog entry (or any portal entry in an Atom collection), you have to specify the entry ID.

     Abdera abdera = new Abdera();
     Entry entry = abdera.newEntry();